ogallagher/wordsearch_generator/readme.md

 delimited with : in a description file (ex. `greeting:hello`), but providing a separate clue is optional.

+### Command Line

+1. Install [nodejs](https://nodejs.org).
+If using a mac, I recommend doing so via [nvm](https://github.com/nvm-sh/nvm).

+2. Download/clone this repository.

+3. Run `node wordsearch_cli.js`.

+4. Follow the prompts to generate a wordsearch.
+The output is not interactive/playable.

 ## Contents

 This repository includes the core wordsearch generator class `WordsearchGenerator` in `wordsearch_generator.cjs`, as well two drivers showing usage in both backend and frontend environments:

-1. A nodejs cli driver at `test_driver_cli.js`.
+1. A nodejs cli driver at `wordsearch_cli.js`.
-2. A webserver driver that serves a webpage with the wordsearch generator included.
+2. A webserver driver at `wordsearch_webserver.js` that serves a webpage with the wordsearch generator included.

 ## Develop